High performing employee with bad attitude

-One of the most difficult decisions managers can face is what to do with an employee who delivers results, but who’s attitude is a disruptive influence on the team?
-Here is a situation as one Winning at Work subscriber explained:
+One of the most difficult decisions managers can face is what to do with an employee who delivers results, but whose attitude is a disruptive influence on the team?
+Here is a situation as one Winning at Work newsletter subscriber explained:

-Although you may not be seeing this side of her at the moment, this is typically an individual who loves good competition.
-She genuinely doesn’t understand why everyone else isn’t like her, and if you were to pair her up with another, similar individual, there’s a good chance that their competitive spirit would drive both of them to spectacular performance levels.
+Although you may not always see this side of a high performer, these individuals typically love healthy competition.
+They genuinely don’t understand why everyone else isn’t like them, and when paired with another person who shares their drive, there’s a good chance their competitive spirit will push both to exceptional performance levels.

 Here are a couple of approaches worth trying:

-2. Have a discussion with her.
-Let her know how impressed you are with her performance.
-Ask her to understand that her strong personality has a strong impact on the team.
-Tell her that she has the potential to be a tremendously positive influence, and that you would really appreciate her trying to fill that role – because right now, she’s having the opposite effect.
-(Remember that this individual is goal driven – so present it to her as a challenge.
-Chances are she’ll rise to it.)
+Let them know how impressed you are with their performance, and explain that their strong personality has a powerful impact on the team.
+Emphasize that they have the potential to be a tremendously positive influence, and that you’d appreciate their help in setting that tone — but that, right now, they may be having the opposite effect.

-If these don’t work, you may have to consider corrective action for the sake of the team.
-But before you do, be careful that the real issue isn’t really your lower performers being intimidated by someone’s high motivation levels.
-It may be that the scrutiny really belongs on them.
+If these approaches don’t work, you may need to consider performance coaching or other corrective action for the sake of the team.
+Before you do, though, take a step back and make sure the issue isn’t just others feeling intimidated by a colleague’s success.
+Sometimes the scrutiny belongs not on the high performer, but on how the team is responding to them.

 Leave a Reply